 The following screen illustrates an example dial pattern used to verify inbound PSTN calls to the enterprise.
-In the example, calls to 10 digit numbers starting with 972, which was the DID range of numbers assigned by XO Communications to the SIP trunk, arriving from location Avaya SBCE, used route policy To CM Trunk 2 to Communication Manager.
+On incoming calls, Alestra sent to the enterprise the last 4 digits of the DID number.
+The example below shows that a 4 digit number starting with 65, which is the DID range assigned by Alestra, arriving from location Avaya SBCE, used route policy To CM Trunk 2 to Communication Manager.